-Notice to Show Cause Why Warrant of Arrest and Imprisonment Should not be Issued
+Notice to Show Cause why Warrant of Arrest and Imprisonment Should not be Issued

-i ne Mag gistrates Courts Act
+The Magist rates Courts Act

-In the court of
+In the cou ırt of

 Civil Case.
 No of 20

 , Plaintiff

 versus

 , Defendant

 To:

-Whereaswhich you were order has applied to this ed to pay the sum of shs. court for execution of the judgment in the above case, by by arrest and imprisonment of your person, you
+art for execution of the judgment in the a

-are required to appea r before this court on the day of, 20 at o'clock in the
+are required to appear before this cour t on the by arrest and imprisonment of younger day of, 20 at o'clock in the

-day of, 20 nmitted to prison in execution of that judgment.
+forenoon to sho w cause why you shoul ld not be commit tted to prison in execution of that judgm ent.

-Magistrate day 01, 20
+Dated this day of , 20

 Magistrate

-Form 5
+F orm 5

-Warrant fo or Arrest in Execution
+Warrant for A Arrest in Execution

-The Mag gistrates Courts Act
+The Magist rates Courts Act

-In the court of
+In the court o of

 Civil Case.
 No of 20

 , Plaintiff

 versus

 , Defendant

 To:

-Whereas was ordered by a judgment in the above case dated the day of
+Whereas udgment in the above case dated the , 20 to pay to the judgm nent creditor the sum of shs

-And whereas that sum has not been paid, except to the extent of shs. .
+And whereas that sum has not been paid, except to the extent of shs. \\\\\\.